How to grow a living system

 Often in my contemplations there are both practical and ephemeral considerations.
 On the practical side, this image represents a critical lesson that, in my professional life, took me years and many trials to learn.
-It’s a lesson of strategy when trying to create a social entity such as a business or non-profit organization.
-Simply put the lesson is this: birth begins with a seed.
+It’s a lesson in strategy when trying to create a social entity such as a business or non-profit organization.
+Simply put the lesson learned is this: birth begins with a seed.
 Bottom up.
-I tried and was disappointed twice because my time, energy and money were invested in top down strategies, that is, developing business plans and initiatives to raise the money needed to purchase unique and highly desirable “trees,” (television entities) rather than grow them from seeds.
+I tried and was disappointed twice because my time, energy and money were invested in top down strategies, that is, developing business plans and initiatives to raise the money to purchase existing “trees” television channels rather than grow them from seeds.

 Growing from a seed is a hard lesson to learn, particularly when the envisioned outcome is so obviously desirable.
 Those who can see it want it to become real as soon as possible.
 Were I to start again, my strategic model would be the oak tree.
 Find an acorn—a seed idea taken from an initiative that has enjoyed sustained succeeds—modify its purpose and design (DNA) appropriate to the vision, plant the seed in the real world by creating a start-up operation that’s as small as possible so the life force can emerge, nurture it according to its growth needs, cut out the weeds (naysayers) and let it grow.
 In business terms, establish cash flow and do what’s necessary to expand.

 Another aspect that I think is critical when growing a collaborative enterprise that’s unique: nurture, empower and engage the designer or visionary.
-The Apple “tree” that Steven Jobs envisioned, birthed and continuously refreshed has largely been successful because at the end of the day, his colleagues honored the vision and his commitment to it such that they kept him in the top leadership position.
+The Apple “tree” that Steven Jobs envisioned, birthed and continuously refreshed has been successful because his colleagues honored his vision and commitment such that they kept him in the top decision-making position.
 It was a rocky road, but what a tree they built together.

-On the more ephemeral side, this image points me to the unification of the three worlds (celestial, terrestrial and underworld) envisioned by indigenous peoples.
+On the more ephemeral side, this image points me to the unification of the three worlds— celestial, terrestrial and underworld—envisioned by indigenous peoples.
 Also, the stained glass window standing in as roots evokes a sense of the strength and light that are conveyed to the tree.
 Or person.

 All things must come to the soul from its roots, from where it is planted.